Low Carb Christmas Pudding

 100g Cooked Mixed Berries (you could also use our Mixed Berry Jam)

-40g Dates, soaked in 30ml Boiling Water for 12 hours
+40g Dates, finely chopped, soaked in 30ml Boiling Water for 12 hours - or if you prefer, heat up 30ml of brandy or whisky!!! :-)

 1.5 tsp Lemon Essence